What’s your favorite scary movie? For many, the answer might be one of the many Scream flicks.

 The Skyscraper actress added, “We joked, ‘Do you think [Ghostface] would be a Halloween costume?’
 But we had no idea there actually would be.”

 A few years after Scream 4 hit theaters, the slasher film franchise was adapted into a television series for MTV in 2015.
-It was later moved over to VH1 for its third season in 2019, but there hasn’t been any confirmation as to whether it will return for a fourth season.
+It was later moved over to VH1 for its third season in 2019 but was not renewed for a fourth.

 In the midst of Scream’s first season, Craven — who is also behind the A Nightmare on Elm Street franchise — died in his Los Angeles home after suffering a brain tumor.
 He was 76.

 Years after Craven’s death, rumblings about a fifth Scream film had circulated.
-It was later announced in April 2020 that Ready or Not filmmakers Matt Bettinelli-Olpin and Tyler Gillett would direct the fifth installment.
+It was later announced in April 2020 that Ready or Not filmmakers Matt Bettinelli-Olpin and Tyler Gillett would direct the fifth installment, 2022’s Scream.
+They returned the following year for Scream VI, which moved all the slasher fun from the fictional town of Woodsboro, California, to New York City.

 Campbell expressed to YouTuber Jake Hamilton in May 2020 that she was “apprehensive” about doing a Scream film without Craven.
 Though she is not yet confirmed for Scream 5, Cox and Arquette are set to return for the film that’s slated to debut in 2022.